The Best Cooking Gifts for Kids (Toddlers to Teens!)

 - Subscription Cooking Kits: The Yummy Crate (discount codes are sometimes on their site for 50% off your first box!) by KiwiCo is my new favorite cooking subscription for kids ages 6 to 14.
 We got a change to test it out and I love that it’s all about fostering a love of science through cooking.
 Each box also comes with a high-quality kitchen tool, science magazine, and 2 hands-on projects.
 (I happen to have a discount code if you’d like to use it.
 America’s Test Kitchen and Little Passports have teamed up to create a travel themed cooking subscription box for kids 7 and up.
 For the first kit, kids travel to Rome, Italy through 4 kid-approved recipes and activities that highlight Roman food history and architecture.
 Baketivity is perfect for the child that loves baking.
 They come in one-time kits like funfetti muffins, holiday cookies, cinnamon rolls, and granola bars, or a subscription option that sends a new baking kit each month.
 The kits comes with pre-measured dry ingredients, detailed instructions, and more.
-Or if you are looking for a very simple cookie decorating kit, Rollands Custom Studio on Etsy makes kits that have pre-baked cookies, frosting, and sprinkles.
-This Rainbow Ravioli Kit on Etsy is also such a great one-time cooking kit.
-They come in different themes and colors and all you have to do is open and get decorating.
-Little Sous is a monthly cooking subscription box to help kids and parents get into the kitchen together.
+I love these Cookie Decorating Kits by SS Unique Creations on Etsy.
+They come with baked cookies, pre-made icing, and lots of sprinkles/toppings to decorate.
+This Rainbow Ravioli Kit on Etsy is also a great one-time cooking kit and the seller has many other themes to check out.
+Little Sous is a monthly cooking subscription box to help kids (5+) and parents get into the kitchen together.
 They have recipes, cooking tools, stickers, and more, and focus on S.T.E.A.M learning in the kitchen.
 The recipes are sophisticated and great for kids that are interested in serious cooking.
 If you are looking for gluten-free, grain-free, and dairy-free recipes, Little Sous has options for those dietary needs HERE.

 - Cookbooks: We recently bought both of these books to add to our collection and I love them: My First Cookbook by America’s Test Kitchen and Kid in the Kitchen by Melissa Clark.
 Find them at a local or online independent bookstore or get more info on my Amazon store HERE.

 - Knife: I love this gift set from Opinel.
 It’s really high quality and fit well in a child’s hand.
 It is sharp, however, so it’s best for kids that have had some experience with using a child-safe or other knife before.
 Here is another, more affordable, option from Amazon that I like for a “next step” knife after practicing with the nylon kid-safe ones.
 If you want a starter knife for a child that is completely new to using a knife, I recommend the set of Starpack nylon knives I suggested for the younger age groups.
 They come in a set of three sizes so they are appropriate for a wide range of ages.
 Another great option is this Tovla Jr. Knife Set.

 - Cooking Utensils and Special Kits: Have a Star Wars lover at home (like I do)?
 Williams-Sonoma has a Star Wars Cooking Gifts and many other Star Wars themed cooking gifts of various prices on their site (The mini waffle maker is my favorite).
 Harry Potter fans click HERE.
 This Tovla Jr. Kids Cooking and Baking Gift Set with Storage Case is a great large gift for a kid that loves to cook.
 The Magical Microbes DoughLab STEM Kit: Bake and Learn, that demonstrates the science behind yeast and making delicious bread.
 This mini waffle maker, cookbook, and measuring spoon set by Dash is such a great gift for a budding cook.
 I gave it to a friend’s daughter a few months ago and she loved it.